kidmillions/poemy/README.md

 - Top Contributers Page
 - About Page (more like 'OH GOD WHY?!' page)
 - poetry types educational info
-- skip poem function
 - fix notifications
-- make a special page for each poem?